cfoust/cy/docs/src/command-history.md

 ## How does it work?

 A terminal multiplexer is like a proxy: it is an intermediary between your actual terminal and one or more virtual terminals that it controls.
-It also responsible for passing the output a program (such as a shell) produces to its corresponding terminal.
+It is also responsible for passing the output that a program (such as a shell) produces to its corresponding terminal.
 This control means that your terminal multiplexer can do whatever calculations it wants on that output, including (in `cy`'s case) recording it.

 `cy` uses this ability to observe the state of the terminal before and after interpreting the output of the underlying process (otherwise known as a write made to standard output or error).